Marius4th/WeSP-Editor/README.md

 - [ ] Points locking so you can't modify them accidentally?
 - [ ] Background template images.
 - [ ] Custom crusors for when pressing mod keys like CTRL, SHILT or ALT to easily see what tool/action you have selected.
-- [ ] Implement proper scaling (the actual solution has issues because of floating point errors).
+- [x] Implement proper scaling (the actual solution has issues because of floating point errors).
+  -Fixed by using DrwingPath's Transform matrix for the preview and then modifying the point's position for real when hitting the 'Apply' button.

 Feedback and Sugestions are welcome.